Chenggang Xu: Life

-Xu was Born in Hangzhou in 1950 and grew up in Beijing.
-He studied at Xiangshan Charity School and Tsinghua High School.
-His father, Xu Liangying, was labeled a rightist in 1957, whose “crimes” were published in major media such as People's Daily and Guangming Daily, and he was forced to leave his job and work as a farmer in the countryside; his mother was expelled from the Party and demoted from her post as a result of the incident.
-Before the Cultural Revolution, he was the deputy of the junior team of Tsinghua Middle School and junior squadron, and was influenced by family and believed in communism.
+Xu was born in Hangzhou in 1950 and grew up in Beijing, where he studied at Xiangshan Charity School and Tsinghua University Middle School.
+His father, Xu Liangying, was labeled a rightist in 1957, and his “crimes” were published in major media such as People's Daily and Guangming Daily.
+He was forced to leave his job and work as a farmer in the countryside.
+Xu's mother was expelled from the Communist Party and demoted from her post as a result of the incident.
+Before the Cultural Revolution, Xu, a committed communist in his youth, served as the deputy leader for the Young Pioneers junior squadron at Tsinghua University Middle School.

-At the outbreak of the Cultural Revolution in 1966, Xu Chenggang read the second year in Tsinghua Middle School.
-He witnessed the great contrast between communist ideals and reality, which shocked and confused him.
-In particular, socialism has been described as the transitional phase of a classless communist society, but he wonders why this transition is full of class struggle.
-How can class struggle destroy classes?
-This series of questions stimulated his interest in the in-depth study of communist systems and theories.
-At the end of 1967, in order to better understand China's class relations and rural reality, Xu Chenggang applied to go to the state-run farm in Heilongjiang.
-From the end of 1967 to 1969, he spent two years in the countryside, during which time he studied Das Kapital in depth, wrote a number of papers, and developed the idea of writing a book analyzing the socialist system and the Cultural Revolution.
-Because of his frequent discussions with the village and his classmates in Tsinghua through letters, he was beaten as a counter-revolutionary in early 1970 and detained for more than a year for “organizing an inter-provincial counter-revolutionary group” and then forced to work for more than five years.
+Following the outbreak of the Cultural Revolution in 1966, when Xu was a second-year student at Tsinghua University Middle School, Xu began to research communism after becoming interested in the idea of class struggle.
+From 1967 to 1969, in order to better understand China's class relations and rural reality, he applied to go to the state-run farm in Heilongjiang.
+While there, he studied Das Kapital, wrote a number of papers, and developed the idea of writing a book analyzing the socialist system and the Cultural Revolution.
+Because of his frequent discussions with local villagers and his classmates in Tsinghua via letters, he was branded as a counter-revolutionary in early 1970 and detained for more than a year for “organizing an inter-provincial counter-revolutionary group” and then forced to work for more than five years.
 During this time, he was forced to suspend the study and exploration of political economy until the end of the Cultural Revolution.

 In 1982, Xu received a master's degree in mechanical engineering from Tsinghua University.
-In 1991 he received his PhD in economics with the dissertation title Innovation, productivity, and labor mobility in socialist economies.
-He has taught at the University of Hong Kong as Chung Hon-Dak Professor of Economics, at Tsinghua University as Special-term Professor of Economics, at Seoul National University as World-Class University Professor of Economics, and at London School of Economics (LSE) as Reader of Economics.
-He was the President of the Asian Law and Economics Association.
-He was a first recipient of China Economics Prize (2016) and a recipient of the Sun Yefang Economics Prize (2013).
+In 1991 he earned his PhD in economics, completing a dissertation titled Innovation, productivity, and labor mobility in socialist economies.
+He has held several prestigious teaching positions, serving as the Chung Hon-Dak Professor of Economics at the University of Hong Kong, a Special-term Professor of Economics at Tsinghua University, a World-Class University Professor of Economics at Seoul National University, and a Reader in Economics at London School of Economics (LSE).
+He was an inaugural recipient of the China Economics Prize (2016) and a recipient of the Sun Yefang Economics Prize (2013).

 Research

-Xu's research interests mainly are political economics, institutional economics, law and economics, development economics, transition economics in general and more specifically the political economy of China.
+Xu’s primary research interests include political economy, institutional economics, law and economics, development economics, and transition economics, with a particular focus on the political economy of China.